wennewman/wecipes/src/recipes/sriLankanCurry/sriLankanCurry.md

 date: "2020-08-17"
 categories: "dinner"
 credit: "Pavithra"
 description: "I went to uni with Pavi, and she taught me to make this quick curry.
 I use chicken thighs, oyster blade steak with the bone in or diced lamb.
-It is so good, quick and easy."
+It is so good, quick and easy"
 ---

 ###Ingredients